Azure/azure-rest-api-specs/documentation/code-gen/configure-python-sdk.md

 # Readme Configuration Guide for Python SDK
-This file describe how to configure readme files to make it avaiable for Python SDK code generation.
+This file describe how to configure readme files to make it available for Python SDK code generation.

 ## Common Configuration
 Configure basic package information.